dell/omnia/docs/source/RunningInit/index.rst

-Running Init.sh
+Running prereq.sh
 =================

-``Init.sh`` is used to verify that all pre-requisites for Omnia are met before running the script.
+``prereq.sh`` is used to verify that all pre-requisites for Omnia are met before running the script.
 This includes the following checks:

 * Stable internet connection